Between the Extremes: A JWST Spectroscopic Benchmark for High-redshift Galaxies Using ~500 Confirmed Sources at $z\geqslant5$: Spectral Features of Galaxies

-For comparisons at high redshift, in Figure~\ref{fig:ciii} we also plot a number of reported values for known \ciii]-emitters in the Epoch of Reionization \citep{stark15,stark17,bunker23,larson23,deugenio23}.
-With the exception of EGS-zs8-1, a known $z=7.7$ Ly$\alpha$-emitter with extreme [\oiii]+H$\beta$ line emission \citep{oesch15,rb16}, and possibly GS-z12 (with large uncertainties), our values and trend suggest the majority of values reported in the literature fall within the range probed by the general high-$z$ population, and thus do not represent significant deviations from the norm.
-This is true even for apparently extreme sources such as GN-z11 \citep{oesch16}, a UV-luminous source at $z=10.6$ with surprisingly strong rest-frame UV line emission.
-The source exhibits a measured EW$_{0}$(\ciii]) of 12.5$\pm$1.1 \AA\ \citep{bunker23}, compared to a predicted value of 14.1$\pm$2.5 \AA.
-We note that the majority of the plotted literature sources have thus far been considered atypical sources, thanks to the presence of Ly$\alpha$ emission and extreme radiation fields \citep{stark17,bunker23} or possible AGN signatures \citep{larson23}; our results imply such classifications are not seen in their \ciii] emission, based on a comparison to the range of values characteristic of the general galaxy population.
+For comparisons at high redshift, in Figure~\ref{fig:ciii} we also plot a number of reported values for known \ciii] emitters in the Epoch of Reionization \citep{stark15,stark17,bunker23,larson23,deugenio23,castellano24}.
+We find a large scatter of individual objects around the relation (albeit with significant uncertainties), where a number of objects (A383-5.2, EGS-zs8-1, GS-z12, and GHZ2) fall above the relation and by this metric alone could indicate extreme ISM conditions -- e.g., EGS-zs8-1 is a known $z=7.7$ LAE with extreme [\oiii]+H$\beta$ line emission \citep{oesch15,rb16}, while GHZ2 displays remarkably luminous rest-frame UV lines possibly indicative of AGN activity \citep{castellano24}.
+For the sources instead lying close to the range probed by the general high-$z$ population, these include apparently extreme sources such as GN-z11 and CEERS\_1019, two Ly$\alpha$-emitting sources with atypical UV line emission and nitrogen enhancement \citep{bunker23,rui24,senchyna24}.
+In the case of GN-z11, we note the source exhibits a measured EW$_{0}$(\ciii]) of 12.5$\pm$1.1 \AA\ \citep{bunker23}, compared to a predicted value of 14.1$\pm$2.5 \AA.
+Our results imply the classification of ``extreme'' systems for these particular objects are not reflected in their \ciii] emission, based on a comparison to the range of values characteristic of the general galaxy population.

+At even higher redshifts of $z\sim14$, JADES-GS-z14-0 appears well below the extrapolation of the trend, suggestive of an exceptionally low metallicity \citep{carniani24}.
+Should other sources at similarly high redshifts reveal comparable \ciii] EWs, this might imply a turnover in the trend somewhere around $z\sim13$ which is not captured by the extrapolation of the evolution from $z<11$, where sources begin to reveal virtually pristine ISM conditions.